Appearance

 Installation

-The last released version of PopClip on the Mac App Store is 2023.9.
-This is the final update that will be available through the store.
+The latest version of PopClip is not available on the the Mac App Store.
 You can continue to receive PopClip updates by migrating to the Standalone edition.

 This page will guide you through the process of obtaining and installing PopClip on your Mac.